 Finally, as a therapist, your mission is to help people.
 Our community is based on trust and respect; if you’d like to continue helping people, we invite you to join us in our mission to better the world one patient at a time.

 Experienced Chief Executive Officer with a demonstrated history of working in the healthcare industry.
-Strong startup management skills coupled with operations management, marketing strategy, tech, and team management, and expansion and growth.
+Strong startup management skills coupled with operations management, marketing strategy, tech, and team management, expansion and growth.